jaddek/ProjectX/README.md

 # ProjectX
 Team development of a pet project on labour market analytics.

+One of the projects serves to involve other developers in the open-source development process, regardless of level and experience.

 ## Description
 The project involves daily analysis of the labour market.